Program Information

 Delivery: Campus

-Students are provided with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
-Students become more familiar with the role of the Health Care Assistant within a Home Support Agency, Assisted Living Faculty and/or Group Home to gain abilities that will prepare graduates for employment in these settings.
-It is important that students understand the philosophy of community care setting and its emphasis on client choice and independence.
+This practice course provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
+Opportunity will be provided for students to become more familiar with the role of the HCA within a home support agency, assisted living facility, or a group home to gain abilities that will prepare graduates for employment in these settings.
+It is important that students understand the philosophy of community care settings and the importance of client choice and independence.

 Note: Students may only receive credit for one of HEAL 1250 or HLTH 1251